boroda4436/git_mobile_app/README.md

 # git_mobile_app
 Simple mobile application for getting information from GitHub using it's API.
 Application was build using Ionic framework (https://ionicframework.com/) and Angular 2 (https://angular.io/).
+Run demo.apk on your Android phone to see the result:)
 What this app could?
   - Getting public users list
   - Search user by login